XinxingZhang-Lab/ZhangLab/_members/Zhen Zhang.md

 ---
 Email: Zhen-Zhang@ouhsc.edu

 Zhen is a visiting scholar for the Zhang lab.
-He is currently a master's student at the Institue of Zoology (IOZ) at the Chinese Academy of Sciences (CAS), majoring in biology and medicine, and is graduating in 2025.
-While at IOZ, Zhen worked in the Zhao lab where he worked on the biological control of pine wilt disease in Masson pine with microorganisms using *Bursaphelenchus xylophilus*.
-Now at the Zhang lab, he is doing more work with cells and *C. elegans*.
+He is currently earning his master's degree in biology and medicine from the Institute of Zoology (IOZ) at the Chinese Academy of Sciences (CAS), and is set to graduate in 2025!
+While at IOZ, Zhen worked in the Zhao lab where he focused on the biological control of **Pine Wilt Disease** in the Masson Pine using the microorganism *Bursaphelenchus xylophilus*.
+Now in the Zhang lab, he is focusing his work on cells and *C. elegans*.
 Outside of work, Zhen likes to visit parks, draw illustrations, and play badminton with friends.